Semi-ampleness of NQC generalized log canonical pairs: Preliminaries

 \begin{rem} As in the proof of Lemma \ref{lem: reduction to Nlc locus}, we will frequently use Shokurov-type rational polytopes to reduce g-pair questions to $\mathbb Q$-g-pair questions.
-For simplicity, in the rest of the paper, we will not write all the details out as in the first paragraph of the proof of Lemma \ref{lem: reduction to Nlc locus}.
-All such reductions can be proved by applying \cite[Proposition 3.16]{HL22}, \cite[Lemma 5.3]{HLS19}, and \cite[Theorem 1.4]{Che20}. \end{rem}
+To avoid redundancy, in the following, we will just cite \cite[Theorem 2.28]{HL21a} and do not list out all the details of the decomposition (e.g. we will not list out items from ``$\sum_{i=1}^ka_i=1$" to ``$\Ngklt(X,B_i,\Mm^i)=\Ngklt(X,B,\Mm)=W$ for each $i$" as in the proof of Lemma \ref{lem: reduction to Nlc locus}). \end{rem}

 The following result is an easy consequence of \cite[Lemma 5.18]{HL21a} although it is not in literature, so we write it here.
 We do not need it in the rest of the paper.

 \begin{thm} Let $(X,B,\Mm)/U$ be a glc g-pair and $L$ a nef$/U$ Cartier divisor on $X$ such that $L-(K_X+B+\Mm_X)$ is ample$/U$.
 Assume that $\Mm_X$ is $\mathbb R$-Cartier.
 Then $mL$ is base-point-free$/U$ for any integer $m\gg 0$. \end{thm} \begin{proof} Possibly replacing $\Mm$ with $(1-\epsilon)\Mm$ for some $0<\epsilon\ll 1$, we may assume that $\Ngklt(X,B,\Mm)=\Nklt(X,B)$.
 Let $A:=L-(K_X+B+\Mm_X)$.
 By \cite[Lemma 5.18]{HL21a}, there exists a birational morphism $h: W\rightarrow X$ such that $\Mm$ descends to $W$ and $\Supp(h^*\Mm_X-\Mm_W)=\Exc(h)$.
 We let $E:=h^*\Mm_X-\Mm_W$, then $E\geq 0$ and $E$ is $h$-exceptional.